Logo

 void unregister_app_config_handler (const char *token)

-void unregister_all_config_handlers ()
+void unregister_all_config_handlers (void)

-config_line * read_config_get_handlers (const char *type)
+struct config_lineread_config_get_handlers (const char *type)

-void read_config_with_type_when (const char *filename, const char *type, int when)
+int read_config_with_type_when (const char *filename, const char *type, int when)

-void read_config_with_type (const char *filename, const char *type)
+int read_config_with_type (const char *filename, const char *type)

-config_line * read_config_find_handler (struct config_line *line_handlers, const char *token)
+struct config_lineread_config_find_handler (struct config_line *line_handlers, const char *token)

 int run_config_handler (struct config_line *lptr, const char *token, char *cptr, int when)